chafan-dev/chafan-vue-editors/README.md

 Update `src/lib-components/index.ts` and `chafan-vue-editors.d.ts` after adding a new component to `src/lib-components/`.

-Run `npm run build` to generate the redistributable versions.
+Run `yarn run build` to generate the redistributable versions.

+Run `yarn run serve` to launch a preview server locally.